cbarkinozer/OnlineBankingRestAPI/README.md

 ACC_ACCOUNT and CRD_CREDIT_CARD table's queries need more work :
 use regular expression datatype to generate random data in custom format.
 Also use number instead of money for BigDecimals.

+Crd and Loa class tests only have happy paths, add also validation paths.